 If you’ve been following Jungle Scout for a while, you know we often refer to selling books on Amazon as one of the best ways to get started in ecommerce with little to no money.

-In 2022, books still comprise one of the most popular categories on Amazon.
-Selling used books is easy — many people have them lying around their homes, collecting dust.
+In 2023, books will still comprise one of the most popular categories on Amazon.
+Selling used books is easy; many people have them lying around their homes, collecting dust.

 Interested in learning more about how to sell used books on Amazon?
 Check out our YouTube video on how to do it!